jaabberwocky/gorm-hello-world/README.md

 `go run main.go` to run it and navigate to `localhost:4531` to see the API.
 Logging is enabled also to `gin.log` in the project directory.

 *Optional*:
 `go get github.com/codegangsta/gin` to get live gin-reloading.
 Run it using `gin -a 4531 main.go`.
 Any changes will be automatically detected for much faster development.
+Note that you will navigate to `localhost:3000` instead as the default proxy for the gin reloader listens on that port.

 ## Routes
 * `/products/` : shows all products and prices